-If you aren't quite as keen about a research career, or want to focus on a different side of your personality, you might consider just listing research as a post-graduate experience - you can always provide more information in your secondaries and interviews.
+(If you aren’t quite as keen about a research career, or want to focus on a different side of your story, you might consider using research as one of your three meaningful experiences – you can always provide more information in your secondaries and interviews.)

 What's your research about (in a nutshell)?

-If you decide that research is a unique and defining experience, how can you best express this to the admissions committee?
+If you decide that research has been a unique and defining experience for you, how can you best express this to the admissions committee?
 You know your subject matter inside and out, but not everybody needs – or wants – that much detail.

-Treat your personal statement as a personal introduction, not an in-depth technical description of your work (again, you can do that in your secondaries and interviews).
-Briefly outline the goals of your research project and, more importantly, describe your role in it by using specific examples that draw the reader into the story.
-Use ordinary language and be sure to ask your liberal arts friends to read it.
-If it makes sense to them, you've succeeded.
+Treat your personal statement as a personal introduction, not as an in-depth technical description of your work (again, you can do that in your secondaries and interviews).
+Briefly outline the goals of your research project and why it is significant.
+Use ordinary language – you might ask your liberal arts friends to read it.
+If it makes sense to them, you’ve succeeded.